 Tetanus is often fatal.

 Tetanus is preventable.
 The tetanus vaccine is given as part of routine childhood immunisation under the National Immunisation Program.
-You may need a booster if you are going travelling.
+It’s given free of charge at 6 weeks to 2 months, 4 months and again at 6 months old.
+Booster vaccinations are recommended at 18 months and 4 years.
+Older children are usually given an additional booster vaccination at 11 to 13 years.
+You may also need a booster if you are going travelling or if you are injured.
 After the complete course of tetanus vaccinations, another booster is usually recommended for people over 50.

 If you’re unsure whether your tetanus vaccination is up to date, see your doctor.
 It’s never too late.